What to expect in the sprint to Election Day – and beyond - KESQ

 In late August, Democrats will convene in Chicago for their convention.
 Expect the most incredible reception for Biden.
 Democrats have pivoted from worrying over his election prospects to lionizing him as a hero.

-Earlier in the month, Sen. JD Vance, Trump’s running mate, turns 40.
+Early in the month, Sen. JD Vance, Trump’s running mate, turned 40.
 He’d be the third-youngest vice president in US history and the first millennial in nationwide elected office if the Republican ticket wins.
 With Biden out of the race, Vance is on the ticket with the oldest major-party nominee in history with Trump, a baby boomer.

 September: Debates, anyone?
 A Trump sentencing?

 Biden and Trump had agreed to a second debate, hosted by ABC News, to occur on September 10.
-But with Biden out of the race, Trump has suggested he might not take part in a debate sponsored by ABC.
-Instead, the Trump campaign suggested a debate on Fox News, and that network has suggested September 17.
+But with Biden out of the race, Trump backed out of that debate and said he would not debate Harris at all if she did not agree to attend one hosted by Fox News on September 4.

-Both sides seem eager to debate, so look for details to emerge.
+Both sides seem eager to debate, so look for more details to emerge.

 The first early voting will also get underway in September.
 North Carolina is the first state to send mail-in ballots, on September 6, but other states will follow suit in the weeks after.